THE AMAZING 2001 FLOOD!

 unbelievably stupid that some people would say they

-ACTUALLY DESERVED to die!
+actually 'DESERVED' to die!

-This rather sick award was named
+This strange award was named

 in honor of Sir Charles